The AI methodology for French SMEs and mid-caps

 European hosting, sovereign models (Mistral, OVHcloud, Scaleway), AI Act registry kept from phase 3.
 Sovereignty is no longer a marketing claim: it is an operational and legal risk topic.

-Three levels, three metaphors, three questions.
+Five levels, from Spectator to Pioneer.
 None can be skipped — skipping foundations leads to 90 % failure rates.

-"Are my staff using AI each in their corner?"
+~50 % of SMEs"Are my staff using AI each in their own corner?"

-2 to 5 priority use cases deployed as formal projects, each with a named user, pre-defined indicators and monthly reviews.
+2 to 5 priority business use cases deployed with a real project approach and measured.
+Usage charter validated by the exec committee, 2 to 4 business champions, data policy, quarterly AI committee, AI Act registry.
 This is where the documented 159 % median ROI sits.
-Transformation becomes a top-management topic.

 Designed for SMEs and mid-caps of 50 to 500 employees, operated by an external transition manager.
 Total budget: €30k to €80k.